CALL FOR ABSTRACTS

 Abstract Submissions Open Monday 23 March 2026

-Abstract Submissions Close Monday 11 May 2026
+Abstract Submissions Close Monday 8 June 2026 - now closed

-Authors Notified of Abstract Acceptance Monday 6 July 2026
+Authors Notified of Abstract Acceptance Monday 13 July 2026

 Authors Acceptance Deadline Monday 20 July 2026